Warner and Nellie Bertha Nash McClure

-Warner graduated in 1927 and was hired to serve as a teacher and dean of boys at Graysville Academy in Tennessee.
-The following year, Nellie and Warner married in Florida and then returned to Tennessee, where he served as principal of the academy.
-In 1929 the McClures returned to Florida, where he was principal and she served as girls' dean and taught music at Forest Lake Academy.
-While at FLA, he completed an MA in history at the University of Michigan in 1933.
+Warner was hired to serve as a teacher and dean of boys at Graysville Academy in Tennessee when he graduated, and in the following year, Nellie and Warner married in Florida on July 17, 1928, in Palmetto, Florida.
+They then traveled to Tennessee, where he was principal of Graysville Academy.
+In 1929 they returned to Florida, where he was principal and she the girls' dean and music teacher at Forest Lake Academy.
+While at FLA, he completed an M.A. in history at the University of Michigan in 1933.

 Nellie initially taught piano and directed the choir at HC.
-When the school celebrated its fiftieth anniversary in their first year at HC, she assisted with the music for alumni weekend and also prepared the choral society for a graduation weekend performance of the "Hallelujah" chorus from the Messiah in December.
-When others succeeded her as choir director, she continued to assist with piano instruction and accompany as needed.
+When the school celebrated its fiftieth anniversary in their first year at HC, she assisted with the music for alumni weekend and prepared the choral society for a graduation weekend performance of the "Hallelujah" chorus from the Messiah.
+When others followed her as choir director, she assisted with piano instruction and accompanying as needed.

 Sources: Interview, Warner M. McClure, 14 March 2011; 1910 and 1920 U.S. Census Records; Southern Union Worker, 26 October 1922, 6; 5 and 19 June 1924, 6 and 2; 6 November 1924, 7; Review and Herald, 2 December 1937, 17; 23 July 1942, 12; 31 July 1958, 25; Southern African Division Outlook, 1 April 1942, 2; 1 September 1942, 1; 15 October 1942, 3; 15 April 1949; 15 December 1954; Lake Union Herald, 17 June 1958, 8; 7 December 1971, 16.